rdfostrich/article-swj2020-cobra/content/evaluation.md

 For BEAR-B Daily and Hourly, the storage size significantly increases at the middle version, but the ingestion times for all later versions reset to low values.

-Finally, [](#ingestion-fixup-time) show the fix-up times, which are measured as a separate offline process.
+Finally, [](#ingestion-fixup-time) shows the fix-up times, which are measured as a separate offline process.
 This is the time it would take to transition from the COBRA\* to COBRA storage approach, when the versions cannot be inserted out of order.
-On average, this fix-up requires 3,6 times more time relative to to the overhead of COBRA compared to COBRA*, showing that out-of-order ingestion is still preferred when possible.
+On average, this fix-up requires 3,6 times more time relative to the overhead of COBRA compared to COBRA*, showing that out-of-order ingestion is still preferred when possible.

 <figure id="ingestion-fixup-time" class="table" markdown="1">